turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/1-project_overview.md

 staked NEAR into a tradeable asset that is backed by revenue streams.

 The STAKE token business model leverages the following from NEAR:

-1. [staking pool delegation][2]
+1. [Staking pool delegation][2]
-   - anyone holding NEAR tokens can earn staking rewards by [delegating][3] their tokens to staking pools
+   - Anyone holding NEAR tokens can earn staking rewards by [delegating][3] their tokens to staking pools
-2. [staking pool][4] core contract
+2. [Staking pool][4] core contract
-   - the STAKE token contract integrates with [staking pool][4] contracts for staking NEAR
+   - STAKE token contract integrates with [staking pool][4] contracts for staking NEAR
-3. contract rewards
+3. Contract rewards
    - NEAR provides out of the box the ability to collect a portion of transaction fees and distributes them to the contracts that were run as part of the transaction
-   - the STAKE token contract distributes a share of its contract rewards through staking
+   - STAKE token contract distributes a share of its contract rewards through staking
-   - the STAKE token contract is also able to collect earnings from external contracts and distribute the funds through the staking mechanism
+   - STAKE token contract is also able to collect earnings from external contracts and distribute the funds through the staking mechanism

 ## STAKE Token Contract High Level Overview
 ![][6]

 - Users must register with the contract in order to use it.
 When registering, users are required to pay an upfront account storage fee to cover storage staking costs.
 On NEAR long term storage is not free.
 The account storage fee is escrowed and will be refunded back to the user when the account unregisters.
-- The contract is linked to a single staking pool contract, i.e., STAKE token contract is deployed per staking pool contract.
+- Contract is linked to a single staking pool contract, i.e., STAKE token contract is deployed per staking pool contract.
-- The contract will implement the new fungible token standard defined by [NEP-141][5]
+- Contract will implement the new fungible token standard defined by [NEP-141][5]
-- The contract has concept of contract ownership.
+- Contract has concept of contract ownership.
-- The contract supports an operator role that is managed by the contract owner.
+- Contract supports an operator role that is managed by the contract owner.
-- The contract supports distributing contract rewards and earnings through the staking mechanism.
+- Contract supports distributing contract rewards and earnings through the staking mechanism.
-- The contract supports adding liquidity for unstaking and withdrawals
+- Contract supports adding liquidity for unstaking and withdrawals

 ### What you will learn from the STAKE Token project from a technical perspective
 The STAKE token project is fairly complex and showcases the following

 1. Applying interface driven design and domain modeling
-   - leveraging Rust strong type system and compiler
+   - Leveraging Rust strong type system and compiler
 2. Cross-contract workflows
-   - high level and low level approaches
+   - High level and low level approaches
-   - making use of batch transactions
+   - Making use of batch transactions
-   - gas considerations
+   - Gas considerations
 3. State management
-   - storage staking considerations
+   - Storage staking considerations
 4. Financial computation considerations
-   - protecting against overflows
+   - Protecting against overflows
 5. New fungible token standard - [NEP-141][5]
 6. Unit testing
 7. Simulation testing
 8. Contract deployment
-9. ... and the learning never ends
+9. ...
+And the learning never ends

 ## The World Is Your Oyster
 Decentralized network platforms, such as NEAR, provide tremendous economic opportunity.
 To put it into perspective,